 We use digital health to bring innovation into the healthcare practice.
 Our goal is to transform patient care and engagement by connecting physicians, patients, caregivers, payers, and other key stakeholders through healthcare digital platforms with are supported by robust datasets and algorithms powered by artificial intelligence.
 By providing stakeholders with data, we empower stakeholders to address factors that impact holistic health, including physical, behavioral and social elements.
-Currently, we are developing digital and cloud-based platforms to help improve cost savings through the automation of health operations which also provide clinical insights that personalize care and improve patient satisfaction; however, we have not generated any revenue to date.
+Currently, we are developing digital and cloud-based platforms to help improve cost savings through the automation of health operations, which also provide clinical insights that personalize care and improve patient satisfaction.
 Our digital health solutions are intended to help improve whole health experience; care coordination management; patient engagement and experience; and claims and payment accuracy.